SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Introduction

 In this work, we present SiLVR, a submap-based NeRF reconstruction system that integrates both lidar and visual information to produce accurate, textured, and uncertainty-aware 3D reconstructions which can also synthesise photorealistic novel views.
 SiLVR builds upon existing NeRF research and the Nerfacto implementation~\cite{nerfstudio} which utilises hash encoding~\cite{mueller2022instant} that is significantly faster than MLP-based NeRF~\cite{mildenhall2021nerf} (it takes less than 5 minutes to train a NeRF for one submap in our experiments).
 We extend this work by adding geometric constraints from lidar to improve reconstruction quality.
 Our use of lidar data is particularly important for modelling featureless areas where geometry cannot be accurately reconstructed using 3D SfM features~\cite{deng2022depth}.
 In addition, we also estimate surface normals from the lidar scans to encourage smooth surface reconstruction.
 This approach does not suffer from input data distribution shift, a characteristic of learning-based normal estimation approaches~\cite{Yu2022MonoSDF}.

-Compared to prior NeRF-based reconstruction systems that incorporate lidar~\cite{tao2024silvr} or depth cameras~\cite{azinovic2022neural,Yu2022MonoSDF}, our key innovation is a rigorous study of how to quantify uncertainty in the resultant reconstruction, which enables improved reconstruction accuracy as well as facilitating downstream tasks such as active mapping and navigation.
+Compared to prior NeRF-based reconstruction systems that incorporate lidar~\cite{tao2024silvr} or depth cameras~\cite{azinovic2022neural,Yu2022MonoSDF}, our key innovation is a rigorous study of how to quantify uncertainty in the resultant reconstruction, which enables improved reconstruction accuracy as well as facilitating downstream tasks such as view selection~\cite{strong2024next} and navigation within a NeRF map~\cite{adamkiewicz2022vision}.
 After training, SiLVR computes the epistemic uncertainty of the NeRF with the Laplace approximation (LA)~\cite{daxberger2021laplace} and Fisher-Information-approximated Hessian matrix.
 As an efficient alternative to ensemble learning (which requires multiple iterations of training of the NeRF model and is time-consuming), we build upon the formulation of the perturbation field proposed in BayesRays~\cite{goli2023bayesrays} and use the spatial variance of the field as the measure of epistemic uncertainty.
-This is used to filter out reconstruction artefacts which improves the final reconstruction accuracy.
-We also adapt a previously developed lidar SLAM algorithm~\cite{wisth2023vilens,ramezani2020slam} to bootstrap the SfM component accelerating its operation by up to 70\%) and to enforce an accurate metric scale.
-For mapping large-scale building complexes or a city block, we adopt a submapping approach and apply graph partitioning algorithm~\cite{shi2000normalized} with visibility information to divide the complete trajectory into submaps.
+The estimated uncertainty is used to filter out reconstruction artefacts which improves the final reconstruction accuracy.
+This is particularly important when merging NeRF submaps since these submaps often contain artefacts caused by limited observation at the submap boundaries.
+In addition, we adapt a previously developed lidar SLAM algorithm~\cite{wisth2023vilens,ramezani2020slam} to bootstrap the SfM component and to enforce an accurate metric scale.
+For mapping large-scale building complexes or a city block, we adopt a submapping approach and apply a graph partitioning algorithm~\cite{shi2000normalized} with visibility information to divide the complete trajectory into submaps.
 We study how the use of visibility information allows the submaps to be more self-contained and to have fewer artefacts at their boundaries compared to methods that only consider spatial information~\cite{tao2024silvr}.